TheSpeedX/TBomb/README.md

 Please check out how to install `git` for your Linux distribution.
 Commands below provide instructions for Debian-based systems.

-To use the bomber type the following commands in Linux terminal:
+To use the bomber type the following commands in Linux terminal/:
 ```
 sudo apt install git
 git clone https://github.com/TheSpeedX/TBomb.git